Last updated: 26 May 2021

-We are optimistic that much of 2021 will see plenty of travel and that we will be able to welcome lots of happy slow cyclists to Zagori and the Mani.
+Following the UK Government’s confirmation in early May that international travel would resume from 17 May, we expect that summer and autumn 2021 will see plenty of travel and that we will be able to welcome lots of happy slow cyclists to Zagori and the Mani.
 That said, the Greek and UK governments have imposed measures that currently make travel more difficult and no doubt these measures will be subject to change over the coming weeks and months.
 We have therefore put together these FAQs to help answer many of the questions you may have.

 For more general FAQs or for answers related to travel in Romania, see:

 1. Will our trip to Greece go ahead and when will we know?

 With travel opening up and the list of ‘green’ countries likely to increase throughout June and the summer, unless you have heard from us otherwise, you must assume that your trip is going ahead as planned.

 Where there is a meaningful risk that the trip will not run due to current restrictions, particularly for trips returning before 28 June, we will delay collecting the balancing payment from you.
 We will keep in close contact with you to agree whether to try and hold on – to wait and see what restrictions are in place much nearer the departure date.

 Where we believe there is a reasonable chance that the trip will run, particularly trips returning after 28 June, we will collect the balancing payment from you in the usual way.
 This does not affect your rights – if the trip is subsequently cancelled you will have a range of options (outlined in 4. below) and our usual Terms and Conditions will apply.

 2. What Greek and UK government restrictions are currently in place?